 It is the buyer that sets up the arrangement with the agreement of the supplier.

-Invoice financing involves a finance provider loaning around 70 – 85% of an outstanding invoice to the supplier of the goods or services that have been delivered to a buyer.
+Invoice financing involves a finance provider loaning up to 90% of an outstanding invoice to the supplier of the goods or services that have been delivered to a buyer.
 The supplier is responsible for chasing up the invoice from the buyer and paying back the finance provider.

 It is the supplier that sets up the arrangement and the supplier that pays the fee for the service.